 Source: Northwest USA, Lake states, Canada.

-Color: Cream to light reddish-brown heartwood and thin white sapwood tinged with reddish brown.
+Color: Cream to light reddish-brown heartwood, thin white sapwood, tinged with reddish brown.

 Please click on an individual log to see complete details.